-Ziolkowski promised the Lakota people that no government funding would be involved and the project has relied on public funding for more than half a century.
+Ziolkowski promised the Lakota People that no federal funding would be involved and the project has relied on public funding for more than half a century.

 The Story of Crazy Horse

-Crazy Horse was one of the last hold outs of the native Americans to surrender to troops.
-He had no intention on living on a reserve, but negotiated a surrender to bring his ailing people in.
+Crazy Horse was one of the last hold outs of the Native Americans to surrender to troops.
+He had no intention of living on a reserve but negotiated a surrender to bring his ailing people in.

-Instead of sticking to their word, the United States military double-crossed him and stabbed him in the back.
-This monument is dedicated to his strength and heroism.
+Instead of sticking to their word, the United States military double-crossed him and stabbed him in the back murdering him.

-You can tour the museum at the base of the monument that tells the history of the Native American culture.
-You can buy local art and souvenirs to support the economy.
+In the gift shop, you can buy local art and souvenirs to support the economy.
 There is also a craft to display of all the instruments used to blast the rock over the years.

 Visit the Face of Crazy Horse

 A bus will take you out to the site for a closer view, but if you want something more, you can book a tour to walk up to the face.